JGHartel/apriltags/README.rst

 # NOTE: THIS FORK IS A WORKAROUND FOR THE PUPIL LABS APRILTAG
 It has only two line changes from the additional package. however, it requires manually adding the pthreadvc2.dll to /Windows/System32
+The dll file can be found in this very directory

 These are Python bindings for the